latenitefilms/RecallToolbox/docs/README.md

 Recall Toolbox works as a Final Cut Pro Workflow Extension, so it's window position gets saved with your custom Workspaces.

 Whilst [CommandPost](https://commandpost.io) has had a Shared Pasteboard & Pasteboard Buffers for years, it's really optimised for Control Surfaces.
-You can access the Shared Pasteboard from the menubar, and it is super powerful, but it's not as visual, as a nice Pasteboard Browser.
+You can access the Shared Pasteboard from the CommandPost menubar, and it is super powerful, but it's not as visual - you just get text, not a fully customisable thumbnail.

-Better yet, Recall Toolbox can still work alongside both CommandPost and Copy 'Em (for Mac), so you get the best of all worlds!
+Recall Toolbox feels like a natural extension to Final Cut Pro, with a similar look and feel to Final Cut Pro's Effects Browser.

 ---